Demand For RVs High As Millions Of Americans Make Travel Plans During Coronavirus

 MERRIMACK, N.H.
 (CBS) – RVs and campers are flying off the lot at Campers Inn of Merrimack in New Hampshire, a sign of the times.

-“We have folks that don’t want to travel on planes, cruise ships,” sales manager Peter Maggraf said.
+“We have folks that don’t want to travel on planes, cruise ships.
+They want to sleep in a bed that they own.
+They want to handle their own food.
+They can do that all in a camper or a motor home,” sales manager Peter Maggraf said.
 “They probably should hurry up because our inventory is getting really tight.”

 AAA reports that millions of Americans are hitting the roads this summer, despite the coronavirus pandemic.